| General Information: Introduction | Format/Directions

 surgical procedures may be refused; it is best to die with bodies intact.
 There is belief

-- Japanese: Individuals may also utilize acupuncture, acupressure, moxibustion, and herbal
+in reincarnation.
+Japanese: Individuals may also utilize acupuncture, acupressure, moxibustion, and herbal

 medicine, as well as traditional Western medicine.
 Assessment of pain may be difficult